John White (colonist and artist): White returns to England

-Spanish Armada
+Amir

 Further bad news awaited White on his return to England.
 Just two weeks previously Queen Elizabeth I had issued a general "stay of shipping," preventing any ships from leaving English shores.
 The reason was the "invincible fleetes made by the King of Spain, joined with the power of the Pope, for the invading of England" – the Spanish Armada.
 White's patron Sir Walter Raleigh attempted to provide ships to rescue the colony but he was over-ruled by the Queen.

 Brave and the Roe

 In early 1588, White was able to scrape together a pair of small pinnaces, the Brave and the Roe, which were unsuitable for military service and could be spared for the expedition to Roanoke.
 Unluckily for White, they were barely suited for the Atlantic crossing and the governor endured further bad luck as the ships were intercepted by French pirates, who "playd extreemely upon us with their shot," hitting White (to his great embarrassment) "in the side of the buttoke."
 White and his crew escaped to England with their lives, but "they robbed us of all our victuals, powder, weapons and provision," and the journey to Virginia had to be abandoned.
 By this stage White appears to have formed the view that he was born under "an unlucky star."